Michael the Brave (film): Release

 The film was released in Romania in 1970 and ran in the cinemas for several years.
 Worldwide, it was distributed by Columbia Pictures, under the name The Last Crusade.
 The film debuted outside of Romania in July 1971 at the 7th Moscow International Film Festival and in East Germany, and in March 1972 in Finland, in June 1972 in West Germany and in April 1973 in Japan.

 In 2000, the soundtrack of the film was redone in Dolby Surround.
 It is estimated that the film will be re-released in Blu-ray format sometime in 2010.

 Reception

 The film is the most viewed Romanian film worldwide.
 It was Romania's entry for an Academy Award for Best Foreign Language Film in 1972, but was not accepted as a nominee.
 At the Moscow International Film Festival in 1971, it won a Golden Award, but lost to Bilyy ptakh z chornoyu vidznakoyu (The White Bird Marked with Black).
 Nevertheless, it won at the Beaume Historic Film Festival in 1974, ahead of El Cid.

 With a rating on 8.4 on Internet Movie Database, it is rated as the twentieth best historic film of all time.
-It is considered 18th in the biography category, 40th in the war category, 34th in the action category,.
+It is considered 18th in the biography category, 40th in the war category, and 34th in the action category.
 The director himself, Sergiu Nicolaescu, declared that he was impressed by the rating especially as it is an American website and the film was released four decades before.